I don’t wanna to say I knew this all along, but really… I sorta did. Watch out for overly polite people.

 This can even indicate that the betrayal was planned far in advance, as opposed to a simple stumbling-upon of opportunity.

-Now, of course, you can see how all of this might lead someone to become really cynical and wary of anyone who shows politeness early on in a friendship or a relationship.
+Now, of course, you can see how all of this might lead someone to become really cynical.
+In fact, maybe we should be wary of anyone who shows politeness early on in a friendship or a relationship.

 The important thing to remember is that there are other reasons for someone to be incredibly polite.
 Maybe they think you’re cute.